-10. Any Denominational or "System" Gospel.
-What we mean by this is any presentation of the gospel that is prefixed, such as a "Calvinistic Gospel" or a "Baptist Gospel" of the "Full Gospel" of the Pentecostals.
+Gospel" of the "Full Gospel" of the Pentecostals.
 Such prefixed or hyphenated gospels are manmade and uninspired interpretations of the gospel that are all flawed and incomplete because they are limited by the boundaries of their systems.

-AV ESV LSV 8 But though we, or an angel from heaven, preany other gospel unto y than that which we hav preached unto you, let be accursed. each angel from heave you preach to you a g 'e contrary to the or In shouldfrom heaven, should proclaim to you a gospel contrary to the gospel we have proclaimed to
+AV ESV LSV 8 But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
+8 But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.
+8 But even if we, or an angel from heaven, should proclaim to you a gospel contrary to the gospel we have proclaimed to you, let him be accursed!